-DISTRICT NEWSPAPER(S)
+District Newspaper(S)

+Aniva Utro Rodiny

 Dolinsk Dolinskaya Pravda

 Kholmsk Kholmskaya Panorama

 Korsakov Voskhod

 Makarov Novaya Gazeta

 Nogliki Znamya Truda

 Tymovsk Tymovsky Vestnik

 Poronaisk Express, Zvezda

 Smirnykh Novaya Zhizn'

 Okha Sakhalinskiy Neftyanik

-7.10 Community awareness programme
+6.10 Community awareness programme

-In 2017 Sakhalin Energy will continue consultations under the community awareness programme to increase public awareness and knowledge of pipeline safety during the company's operations through:
+In 2019 Sakhalin Energy will continue consultations under the community awareness programme to increase public awareness and knowledge of pipeline safety during the company's operations through:

-- anti-vandalism posters; - notification letters to various relevant stakeholders (land users, forestry, fisheries); - deliver specific information articles in district newspapers (Table 2); - public meetings; and - direct contacts with nearby land users and heads of municipal administrations (when needed).
+- anti-vandalism posters; - notification letters to various relevant stakeholders (land users, forestry, fisheries); - deliver specific information articles in district newspapers (see Table 2 in Section 6.9); - public meetings; and - direct contacts with nearby land users and heads of municipal administrations (when needed).

-7.11 Community and other non-governmental organisations
+6.11 Community and other non-governmental organisations

-7.11.1 General
+6.11.1 General

-All important information about the company activity is made publicly available either through the company website or through local media (Table 2).
-When key documents are made publicly available, they are placed in the company's information centres and on the company's website.
+All important information about the company activity is made publicly available either through the company web sites (including specific corporate social programmes web sites) or through local media (see Table 2 in Section 6.9).
+When key documents are made publicly available, they are placed in the company's information centres and on the company's web site.
 Copies are also available upon request.
 The annual report and other publications that may be of interest will be provided during the course of the year.

-Meetings with community-based and NGO organisations are organised via phone, fax or email.
-For public events, information about meeting dates, times and venues is published in the newspapers listed in the Table 2.
+Meetings with community-based and NGO organisations are organised via phone, fax or e-mail.
+For public events, information about meeting dates, times and venues is published in the newspapers listed in the Table 2 in Section 6.9.
 There is not a rigid timetable of NGO consultation.
 The company endeavours to meet with key NGOs on an "as needed" basis that is convenient for all parties.
 The company is open and available for such meetings.
 The company endeavours to continue to make available technical experts for discussions on pertinent issues with key organisations and communities on request.
 For meetings of a technical or substantive nature either party should provide the other with a minimum of 30 days' notice of the request to meet, to ensure the availability of relevant experts for the discussion and to enable other necessary preparations.

-In addition to discussing concerns or issues the company has been actively engaged in discussions with international organisations regarding possible sustainable development and social investment projects and initiatives in partnership with Sakhalin Energy.
+In addition to discussing concerns or issues the company has been actively engaged in discussions with local, regional, federal and international organisations regarding sustainable development and social investment projects and initiatives in partnership with Sakhalin Energy.